aregtech/areg-sdk/docs/wiki/02d-msvc-integrate.md

 ### Advanced Project Settings

-If you want to adopt the AREG SDK’s directory structure for your projects, use the `msvc-XXX.vcxproj` template files in `<areg-sdk>\docs\templates`.
+If you want to adopt the AREG SDK's directory structure for your projects, use the `msvc-XXX.vcxproj` template files in `<areg-sdk>\docs\templates`.
 These templates include all necessary properties and compiler settings.
 Copy the required files, rename them, edit the GUIDs, and add them to your solution.

 Since Microsoft Visual Studio does not offer the same flexibility as CMake for dynamic builds, additional steps are needed if using the code generator: